getodk/docs/docs/central-api-form-management.rst

                   - boolean

+                    .. raw:: html

-                    If set to ``true``\ , an Enketo `single submission survey <https://blog.enketo.org/single-submission-surveys/>`__ will be created instead of a standard one, limiting respondents to a single submission each.
+                      <p>If set to <code>true</code>, an Enketo <a href="https://blog.enketo.org/single-submission-surveys/">single submission survey</a> will be created instead of a standard one, limiting respondents to a single submission each.</p>

                     Example: ``none``
                 * - createdBy